Watch-Me-Work/WMW/README.md

 ## Getting started

 First, make sure you are using Python 3.6 or higher and do `pip install -r requirements.txt` to install dependencies.
+Then, download https://northwestern.box.com/shared/static/iu3hhk9msqng57ac93vlf7ns2acqi8h1.zip and extract it in the `search/` directory.
+If done successfully, you should now have a `middata/` folder inside the `search/` directory.

 To start the server, run:
 ```
 python3 run_server.py
 ```